 Section 1-75(c)(1)(K)(vi) of the IPA Act authorizes the IPA to "create subcategories within this category to account for the differences between project size and type."
 Thus, for the 2023-24 program year, the IPA proposes to create two subcategories within each Group of the EEC category: one for distributed generation and one for community solar.
-Each Group capacity will be split evenly between the two subcategories, with half reserved for DG projects and half reserved for community solar projects.
+Initially, the Agency proposed that each Group's capacity will be split evenly between the two subcategories, with half reserved for DG projects and half reserved for community solar projects.
+In approving the creation of sub-categories, the Commission found that it is sufficient to allocate of 25% of the EEC Category's capacity to distributed generation projects.
+The Agency will instead adjust the 2023-2024 capacity of each Group to be split 75% for community solar and 25% for distributed generation.
 This split will ensure that some capacity remains available for EECs seeking to develop distributed generation projects, especially as new EECs enter the market.

-Recognizing that this split may create a lopsided waitlist of community solar projects, the IPA also proposes to open any unallocated capacity reserved for DG projects to projects of any type after nine months of the delivery year have passed (e.g., starting in March as delivery years commence in June).
+Recognizing that this split may create a lopsided waitlist of community solar projects, the IPA also proposed to open any unallocated capacity reserved for DG projects to projects of any type after nine months of the delivery year have passed (e.g., starting in March as delivery years commence in June).
 The IPA utilizes this approach in the Illinois Solar for All Program, which includes two sub-programs (Single and Small Multifamily DG and Large Multifamily DG) that share a pooled budget.
 Nine months provides ample opportunity for smaller and emerging firms to develop projects, while ensuring that any unused DG capacity can contribute to the growth of the EEC community solar market.
+The